MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users/New-MgBetaUserTodoListTaskAttachment.md

 Add a new taskFileAttachment object to a todoTask.
 This operation limits the size of the attachment you can add to under 3 MB.
 If the size of the file attachments is more than 3 MB, create an upload session to upload the attachments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgUserTodoListTaskAttachment](/powershell/module/Microsoft.Graph.Users/New-MgUserTodoListTaskAttachment?view=graph-powershell-1.0)

 ## SYNTAX